CleveritDemo/copilot-java-migration-17/README.md

-# Collective Java IntelliJ GitHub Copilot Training
+# Java IntelliJ Migration Copilot Demo

 *Activity*: we have an old-webservice that managed the creation of movies, this must be migrate with Help of Copilot to a Spring Boot Application, adding unit testing and documentation.
 First, we need to clone the repository: